hi-exe/ME4585_Line_Follower/README.md

 **Main Track 2**

 This is the main cpp file for Track 2 "Brain Washer".
+This code uses the customizable code for line-following that uses the sensorbar library.
+This is necessary to code custom parameters to overcome obstacles.
+This code uses a case machine to switch between states for each obstacle, where each case contains the necessary instructions to overcome the obstacle.

+**Main Track 3**

+This is the main cpp file for Track 3 "Over and Around".